mimoduo/mimogear/docs/pug/formatting.md

 Pug is a strict enforcer of its own language format.
 There is one forgiving aspect that will be addressed to help ensure consistency during production.

+**Make sure that you are writing using 2 spaces.** Pug will throw an error otherwise!

 ##Multiple Attributes

 If your element has multiple attributes, make sure they are entered on a new line, declared with double quotes, and separated without commas.